-During the optical examination, the eye doctor will usually examine also the pressure in the eyeball and find out whether you do not suffer from such diseases like glaucoma, cataract, etc. In the case when an untypical or serious visual defect has been identified, ask the eye doctor if there are no contraindications to perform the presented exercises.
+During an eye examination, the doctor will usually also check the pressure in your eyeball and determine if you suffer from diseases like glaucoma, cataracts, etc. In case of an atypical or severe vision problem, ask your eye doctor if you can safely perform the exercises presented here.

-We will identify the primary defect more accurately with a Snellen chart set in the distance of 6 meters and attempting to read the series of letters in the row marked as 6m.
-If we do well with the reading, we are not troubled by short-sightedness.
-If, on the other hand, we are not able to see the letters in the row 20/20 (6m), we check which row of letters we are able to read.
-Assume that it will be the row marked as 20/40 (12m), which means that we have already developed a low short-sightedness – we can read the text from 6 meters, which is normally seen by healthy eyes from the distance of 12 meters.
-For the use of generator, you can assume that with the row of letters well visible 20/25 - 20/40 (low shortsightedness), 20/45 - 20/70 (medium shortsightedness), 20/100 - 20/200 (high shortsightedness).
+We can more accurately determine the basic vision defect using a Snellen chart by placing it 6 meters (20 feet) away and attempting to read the line of letters marked with 6m.
+If we can do this, we don't have a problem with nearsightedness.
+However, if we cannot see the letters in the 20/20 (6m) row, we check which row of letters we can read.
+Let's say it's the row marked 20/40 (12m), which means we already have a small nearsightedness defect - we can read from 6m what healthy eyes see from 12m.
+For the generator's purposes, you can assume that a visible row of letters from 20/25 - 20/40 (small nearsightedness), 20/45 - 20/70 (medium nearsightedness), 20/100 - 20/200 (large nearsightedness).

-To determine the defect of astigmatism, we will use the figure of “astigmatic mirror”.
-Use the figure on the screen or the mirror chart and look at them from distance where you see clearly the lines.
-If you have astigmatism, some lines seem to you darker, wider and make an impression as if they were farther away from each other.
-If all the lines are equally straight and black, you do not need to worry - astigmatism is not your problem.
-Now, look at the astigmatic mirror from different distance, since some people have astigmatism only at certain distance.
-Naturally, the distance at which you look at the figure should ensure your sharp perspective.
-Outside this area, the results are unreliable.
+To determine the astigmatism defect, we will use the "astigmatic mirror" image.
+Use the image on a monitor or a mirror board and look at it from a distance where you can see the lines clearly.
+If you have astigmatism, some lines will appear darker, thicker, or seem more spaced apart.
+If all lines are equally straight and black, you don't have to worry - astigmatism is not your problem.
+Now look at the astigmatic mirror from different distances, as some people have astigmatism only at certain distances.
+The distance you look at the image should be sharp.
+Results outside this area are uncertain.

-The astigmatic mirror is also an excellent figure to check your progress in the correction of astigmatism.
-You can use it after each exercise for astigmatism to observe how the exercises affect the quality of vision.
+The astigmatic mirror is also a great image for checking your progress in fighting astigmatism.
+You can use it after each astigmatism exercise to observe how they affect the quality of your vision.

-To identify the problems with eye convergence, we will use a cord or elastic line.
+To determine problems with eye convergence, we will use a string or elastic cord.

-To check whether we have correct eye convergence and coordination, we attach one end of the cord to, for instance, the door, and hold the other end in the hand near the top of the nose, so as to tighten the cord.
-Place a few markers (such as beads) on the cord at equal distances.
-When you look at any bead, you should see the phantom lines that cross each other exactly where a bead is.
-Some people see these phantom lines with a bead as the sign of X, other as Y, and yet other as A. The shape is not as important as the perfect convergence of the lines in a bead.
-If the lines converge before or behind a bead, you have eye convergence disorder.
+To check if we have proper coordination and convergence of our eyes, we attach one end of the string to a door, for example, and hold the other end in our hand at the tip of our nose so that the string is taut.
+We place a few markers (e.g., beads) on our string, at equal distances.
+When you look at any bead, you should see phantom lines that cross exactly where the bead is.
+Some people see these phantom lines with the bead as an X, others as a Y or an A. The shape is not as important as the fact that the lines should converge perfectly at the bead's location.
+If the lines converge before or behind the bead, you have an issue with eye convergence.

-The simplest method to identify this defect is to consult the other person who will be able to determine quickly whether one of our eyes deviates to one of the sides.
-For the test, you should preferably use a book or chart, asking the examined person to observe a given word or letter.
-The chart should be placed about 20 cm from the face of the examined person and gradually moved away.
-At each distance, we carefully observe whether the eyes converge and one of them possibly squints.
+It is easiest to determine this defect with the help of another person, who can easily tell if one of our eyes deviates from the norm, veering in one direction.
+For the test, it's best to use a book or a board, asking the person being tested to observe a specific word or letter.
+Place the board about 20 cm from the person's face and gradually move it away.
+At each distance, carefully observe whether the eyes are convergent and whether one of them shows strabismus.

-You can also use the method of eye covering, covering alternately the left and right eye preferably with a piece of square sheet moved slowly from one side to the other.
-In the case of a hidden squint, the squinting eye manifests itself at the loss of the binocular vision, which can be observed looking at the eye behind the sheet.
+You can also use the method of covering the eye, alternately covering the left and right eye, preferably with a square piece of paper, slowly moving it from one side to the other.
+In the case of hidden strabismus, the deviating eye reveals itself at the moment of binocular vision loss, which can be observed by looking at the eye behind the paper.